Analysis of General and Partial Equilibrium

 Real‑World Frictions

 Transaction costs, taxes, and regulations can distort markets, making it difficult for economies to achieve general equilibrium.
+Moreover, the tâtonnement process assumes that no trades occur until equilibrium prices are found, which is not how actual markets work.

-General vs. Partial Equilibrium: A Comparison
+General vs. Partial Equilibrium

 Aspect General Equilibrium Partial Equilibrium